pattonsgirl/Spring2021-CEG2350/Labs/Lab01/README.md

 **You are now ready to make an SSH connection to your AWS server.**

-- Open MobaXTerm or another terminal.
+- Open Ubuntu or another terminal.
 - Copy of the AWS SSH key that was downloaded to your home directory
   - Helpful commands: `cp, ls, man`
   - The manual method: Create a file with a useful name (or the same name as the downloaded file) `ceg2350-aws-vm.pem`